twang7310/rate-my-cse/developer-guidelines.md

 npm run start
 ```

 Warning: This build will not include base functionality like the course directories, reviews, etc. It is not the preferred build.
-For a functioning build, follow the instructions below.
+For a full, functioning website, follow the instructions below.

 ### Dynamic Build (Full Functionality)